botpress/readme/docs/INTEGRATIONS/using-integrations/whatsapp/index.md

 ## Other message types

 * Buttons and interactive replies from a list or button are mapped to a plain text response from the user, so you can use `event.preview` to get the value.
-* Botpress does not currently support other Whatsapp message types.
+* Botpress does not currently support other WhatsApp message types.

 <br />